GraceAKelly/IrisDataSetProject/README.md

 Originally published at UCI Machine Learning Repository: Iris Data Set, this small dataset from 1936 is often used for testing out machine learning algorithms and visualizations (for example, Scatter Plot).
 Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.(https://gist.github.com/curran/a08a1080b88344b0c8a7)

+The data set was imported as a csv file from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/iris)

-The dataset contains a set of 150 records under 5 attributes - Sepal Length, Sepal Width, Petal Length, Petal Width and Class.
+Columns in the file were attributed column headings - Sepal Length, Sepal Width, Petal Length, Petal Width and Class as per [The Python Tutorial](https://docs.python.org/3.1/library/csv.html)

-[NumPy](https://en.wikipedia.org/wiki/NumPy)is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+The dataset contains a set of 150 records under 5 attributes [NumPy](https://en.wikipedia.org/wiki/NumPy)is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 [IPython](https://en.wikipedia.org/wiki/IPython) is a command shell for interactive computing in multiple programming languages, originally developed for the Python programming language, that offers introspection, rich media, shell syntax, tab completion, and history.